sultanm1/DH110/ASSIGNMENT01/README.md

 ### 2. Match between system and the real world (website informs the user of information in an appropriate manner)

-Good: The tab on the top of the page is named pretty well, as well as most of the sub sections.
+Good: The options on the nav bar on the top of the page are named pretty well.

-Bad: A huge note on this is that the shop is all in French.
-Even though the regular website has both French and English, the website only includes English.
-Also, the News tab is as a header option bus is also a sub header under the Donate tab which is weird.
+Bad: Most of the

 Recommendations: Enable English in the shop, and remove the News sub header.